Prospect Theory and Political Decision Making

 Appendix: Overview of the Top 20% of Journals Based on the Impact Factor as Used in the SSCI

-For Political Science, the top 20% of journals in the SSCI (May 2018, n=36) are: American Journal of Political Science, World Politics, Review of International Political Economy, International Organization, Political Analysis, British Journal of Political Science, American Political Science Review, Perspectives on Politics, Journal of European Public Policy, Public Administration, Journal of Conflict Resolution, Regulation & Governance, European Journal of Political Research, Annual Review of Political Science, Political Psychology, Socio-Economic Review, Governance, African Affairs, West European Politics, Comparative Political Studies, Political Communication, Review of International Organizations, Political Geography, Journal of Peach Research, Post-Soviet Affairs, JCMS-Journal of Common Market Studies, Philosophy & Public Affairs, Journal of Political Philosophy, International Theory, Policy Studies Journal, Political Behavior, Annals of the American Academy of Political and Social Science, Politics & Gender, South European Society and Politics, International Political Sociology, New Left Review.
+For political science, the top 20% of journals in the SSCI (May 2018, n = 36) are American Journal of Political Science, World Politics, Review of International Political Economy, International Organization, Political Analysis, British Journal of Political Science, American Political Science Review, Perspectives on Politics, Journal of European Public Policy, Public Administration, Journal of Conflict Resolution, Regulation & Governance, European Journal of Political Research, Annual Review of Political Science, Political Psychology, Socio-Economic Review, Governance, African Affairs, West European Politics, Comparative Political Studies, Political Communication, Review of International Organizations, Political Geography, Journal of Peace Research, Post-Soviet Affairs, JCMS—Journal of Common Market Studies, Philosophy & Public Affairs, Journal of Political Philosophy, International Theory, Policy Studies Journal, Political Behavior, Annals of the American Academy of Political and Social Science, Politics & Gender, South European Society and Politics, International Political Sociology, and New Left Review.

-For international relations, the top 20% of journals in the SSCI (May 2018, n=16) are: World Politics, Review of International Political Economy, International Organization, International Security, Journal of Conflict Resolution, Security Dialogue, Foreign Affairs, Review of International Organizations, Common Market Law Review, Journal of Peach Research, European Journal of International Relations, JCMS-Journal of Common Market Studies, International Theory, International Political Sociology, International Affairs, American Journal of International Law.
-For International Relations, we added two more journals, which are known for PT-applications: Foreign Policy Analysis, and International Studies Quarterly.
+For international relations, the top 20% of journals in the SSCI (May 2018, n = 16) are World Politics, Review of International Political Economy, International Organization, International Security, Journal of Conflict Resolution, Security Dialogue, Foreign Affairs, Review of International Organizations, Common Market Law Review, Journal of Peace Research, European Journal of International Relations, JCMS—Journal of Common Market Studies, International Theory, International Political Sociology, International Affairs, and American Journal of International Law.
+For international relations, we added two more journals, which are known for prospect theory applications: Foreign Policy Analysis and International Studies Quarterly.
 Also note that many journals of the international relations top 20% are also in the political science top 20%.

 - Abdellaoui, M. (2000).
 Parameter-free elicitation of utility and probability weighting functions.
 Management Science, 46(11), 1497–1512.